GSA/fedramp-gov/_posts/2024-07-30-fedramps-metrics-for-public-comment.md

 ---
 By Ryan Hoesing

-<b>Update:</b> To ensure that we hear from as many voices and gather as much input as possible, we are extending the deadline for comments.
-Please review the proposed metrics on this form and submit your comments via Smartsheets by Thursday, September 5, 2024, 11:59 PM EDT.
+<b><em>Update:</b> To ensure that we hear from as many voices and gather as much input as possible, we are extending the deadline for comments.
+Please review the proposed metrics on this form and submit your comments via Smartsheets by Thursday, September 5, 2024, 11:59 PM EDT.</em>

 <h4>FedRAMP Announces Key Performance Metrics for Public Comment</h4>
 As we outlined in our <a href="https://www.fedramp.gov/2024-03-28-a-new-roadmap-for-fedramp/" target="_blank" rel="noopener noreferrer">FedRAMP roadmap</a>, we're committed to continuously improving FedRAMP to better serve our stakeholders.